Saurav139/osv-vulnerabilities/README.md

 ## Step 4:
 Once the terraform is completed, SSH into VM
 ### ssh osvadmin@<vm_public_ip>
-Check if the airflow is running
+Check if airflow is running
 ### airflow dags list

 ## Step 5: